 Contract liabilities include short-term advances received to deliver industrial products.
-The revenue recognised in the current reporting period that were included in the contract liabilities at the beginning of the reporting period amounted to RMB41,896,000.
-The contract liabilities as of 31 December 2019 are expected to be recognised as revenue within one year.
+The revenue recognised in the current reporting period that was included in the contract liabilities at the beginning of the reporting period amounted to RMB49,777,000.
+The contract liabilities as of 31 December 2020 are expected to be recognised as revenue within one year.